A Fair Loss Function for Network Pruning: Conclusion

 \section{Conclusion}

-In this paper we demonstrate how model pruning can exacerbate biases in models and present the performance weighted loss function as a novel method for mitigating this effect.
+In this paper we demonstrate how model pruning can aggravate biases in convolutional neural networks and present the performance weighted loss function as a novel method for mitigating this effect.
 The performance weighted loss function is a simple modification that can be applied to any pruning method that uses the cross-entropy loss.
-Our experimental results indicate that while the performance weighted loss function does not recitify model biases, it can help prevent those biases from becoming exaggerated by the pruning process.
-The performance weighted loss function is a useful tool for practioners who seek to compress existing models without introducing new fairness concerns.
+Our experimental results indicate that the performance weighted loss function can help prevent model biases from becoming exaggerated in many, but not all, pruning processes.
+The performance weighted loss function is a useful tool for practitioners who seek to compress existing models without introducing new fairness concerns.